stacklane/docs/🗄/Article/models/fields.md

 Maps support free-form string, number, and boolean values.
 _Maps are not indexed, and not queryable_.
 They are only suitable for free-form fields that may vary widely for the same model type.
+Maps are never null, and are always ready to be read/modified.
+Us an optional map field if no values are required.

 # Geo Point